<aside>

 - Ensure you are connected to a stable Internet connection.
 Video upload may fail with a poor connection.

 - Do not move cameras once you've passed the calibration step.
-If you accidentally
+If you accidentally moved a camera, start a new session.

 - The checkerboard is only used for calibrating the cameras, you can remove it after successfully completing the calibration step.